KezzaMcFezza/DefconExpanded/docs/audio_preferences.md

 # Audio Preferences

 The audio subsystem exposes several tunables for balancing latency, quality, and stability across SDL push/pull and DirectSound backends.
-Channel and master volumes now feed the mixers directly, without an additional fixed headroom stage.

 Use the sections below as a quick reference when adjusting `localisation/data/prefs_default.txt`, per-user preference files, or in-game configuration panels.